Which age group do you recommend picture books for?

-Picture books are great for early readers
+Picture books are great for young children - even those who cannot read

+Often times, they will start remembering and associating words with the illustrations, and hence very naturally begin to learn new words.
 Mums and grandmothers of young children have told us that their toddlers will often take out their picture books and flip through it by themselves, whilst narrating the story out aloud.

 One mum told us that her 8 month old son would sit for a while and appear to be studying the illustrations.
 The book she had bought hims was the first, Willow the Wonderer, which is perfect for very young children.
 And yes, she has since gifted the books to every mum she knows!